oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-rcu-schema/README.md

 Pod [rcu] removed from nameSpace [default]
 ```

-## Stop an Oracle database service in a Kubernetes cluster
+## Stop an Oracle Database service in a Kubernetes cluster

 Use this script to stop the Oracle DB service you created using the `start-db-service.sh` script.